gingerbeardman/gingerbeardman.github.io/_posts/2021-05-03-interoperability-of-system-7-and-ios.md

 ---
 layout: post
-title: Interoperability of System 7 and iOS
+title: About the interoperability of System 7 and iOS
 tags:
 - system7
 - basiliskii